Personal loans help patients afford elective surgery when health insurance does not cover all of the procedure expenses.

-Most health insurance programs will not cover the costs of cosmetic surgery.
-They do cover reconstructive plastic surgery after an accident, mastectomy, etc.
+Most health insurance plans will not cover the costs of cosmetic surgery.
+They do not cover procedures that reshape healthy tissue to improve appearance.

 Many health insurance plans will not cover weight loss surgery that they deem as an elective medical procedure.